IBM-Cloud/gp-js-client/README.md

 * `GAAS_PROJECT` = project name to use
 * `GAAS_API_KEY` = which api key to use
 * `GAAS_API_URL` = URL of the endpoint.
 Should end with "/translate".
-* `GAAS_TEMP_BROKER` = defaults to FALSE.
-If true, uses an old `/TemporaryBroker`.
-If false, will delete the old project before starting.

 Using
 ==